 - The second stage of your dog's labor is the birth of her puppies.
 You will be able to see her contract and strain.
 A puppy should be born within the first 1-2 hours of this stage.
 If no puppies have arrived after 2 hours, contact your veterinarian or go to the nearest 24-hour animal emergency clinic right away.
 Your dog might require an emergency c-section.
 If your dog gives birth normally, she will proceed to stage 3.

 - The placenta is delivered during Stage 3 of your dog's labor, which should begin 5-15 minutes after the puppy arrives.
 At this point, discharge is normal and should be expected.

-- If all is going well your dog will now go back and forth between Stage 2 and Stage 3 as each of the puppies are born.
+- If all is going well your dog will now go back and forth between Stage 2 and Stage 3 as each of the puppies is born.

 The amount of rest time between each birth varies from dog to dog but can last up to 4 hours.
 If you know there are more puppies, but it has been more than 4 hours since the last puppy was born, go to your nearest emergency vet for immediate care.
 Your dog may require a c-section.

 Other Signs That Your Dog Is In Trouble

 Below are a few more signs to watch for that may indicate that your dog is having difficulties delivering her puppies and needs emergency veterinary care.